orangejuice/blog/data/activity/movie-低俗小说-1994/record.en.md

     Uma Thurman
 ---

-Very cool and joyful little stories, as well as little philosophies about ambiguous affections.
+Cool and joyful little stories, along with little philosophies about ambiguous affections.
 We act like they don't, but they do.
 That's what's so fuck'in cool about them.
-There is a senseous thing goin' on, where you don't talk about it, but you know it and she knew it.
+There is a sensuous thing goin' on, where you don't talk about it, but you know it and she knew it.